Drizly.com Comes To Calgary, Alberta

-Winter will soon be upon us and so we go into hibernation.
-But how can we get beer if we are in hibernation?
-Thanks to our friends at Drizly that is no longer a problem, so hibernate away!
+Like bears, Albertans like to go into hibernation during the long winter months.
+But how can we get beer if we are in hibernation?!
+Thanks to our friends at Drizly.com that will no longer a problem.

 By Dan Crocker on Aug.
 31, 2016

-That’s right now you don’t have to leave the party to get more booze, or have to leave your house to get booze, now all you have to do is pick up your phone, push on the drizly app, choose your booze then wait for them to show up (if you are in the selected area at this point in time).
+You no longer have to leave the party to get more booze, or have to leave your house to get booze!
+Now, all you have to do is pick up your phone, click on the drizly app, choose your booze then wait for them to show up (if you are in the selected area at this point in time).

-The launch date for this app in the Calgary area was Aug 25th and I tested it out, but so far “It is not available in my area” (Tested this on their app and the website with two different addresses.
+The launch date for this app in the Calgary area was Aug.
+25th and I tested it out, but so far “It is not available in my area” (Tested this on their app and the website with two different addresses.
 I did go through their press release, and it looks like both locations I looked from… are not available yet: https://drizly.com/delivery_maps/calgary which sucks, but they have to start somewhere!), so at press time I was unable to make an account to fully test this out.

 Now being BRAND NEW, I wouldn’t expect it to be in my area, however, one person downtown was able to get something from them yesterday but I’m not sure if that was just a promotional thing they had with a fellow blogger or not.
 Hard part is I live in the deep south so a lot of the time I am out of any delivery area… however, they are partnered with Liquor Depot in both Edmonton and Calgary, and we have enough of them in each neighbourhood that it should be easy to get booze and bring it to me (Granted I’m not that lazy.
 Liquor Depot is pretty much a 5 min walk from my place, that and I kinda boycotted the store near me after they screwed around some great people that worked there).
 That being said I’m willing to give these guys a shot.
-Hopefully they expand their area soon, but for now I have to wait 🙂
+Hopefully they expand their area soon, but for now I have to wait.

 As stated earlier the app is only through Liquor Depot which does have a vast selection, but they are expensive at times.
 Liquor Depot does price match, but I wonder if they would do that through Drizly too.
 LD also has a discount for when you buy multiple bottles of single beers, I wonder if Drizly honors that too?